- Office:Skalny 215

 - GPBH511- Environmental Health

-Current Projects in Murphy Lab – Last Updated 05/31/2023
+Current Projects in Murphy Lab – Last Updated 12/15/2023

-Investigation of the role of TET2 in erythropoiesis.
-TET2 is a gene that is suggested to be related to MDS, and it may play a role in the proper functioning of erythropoiesis.
+Investigation of the role of TET2 in erythropoiesis: TET2 is a gene that is suggested to be related to MDS, and it may play a role in the proper functioning of erythropoiesis.
 Studies have shown the possibility of a lack of TET2 playing a role in the progression of MDS in patients.
 TET2’s function is currently unknown, but previous publications suggest that its function may be related to erythropoiesis.

-Generating an In-Vitro Model of MPS IIIA “Sanfilippo Syndrome” Through Gene Editing.
-Autosomal recessive inheritance of a defective SGSH gene coding for the enzyme sulfamidase is responsible for mucopolysaccharidosis type IIIA, characterized by the effects of heparan sulfate accumulation in lysosomes.
+Generating an In-Vitro Model of MPS IIIA “Sanfilippo Syndrome” Through Gene Editing: Autosomal recessive inheritance of a defective SGSH gene coding for the enzyme sulfamidase is responsible for mucopolysaccharidosis type IIIA, characterized by the effects of heparan sulfate accumulation in lysosomes.
 The syndrome presents with coarse facial features, central nervous system dysfunction, behavioral difficulties, intellectual disability, sleep disturbance, hyperactivity, loss of communication skills, and lack of mobility.
-Failure to develop cost-effective research methods and long-term treatment options leaves the average age expectancy at just 15 years.
+Failure to develop cost-effective research methods and long-term treatment options leaves the average expectancy at just 15 years.

-Effects of glyphosate on human health.
-More research needs to be conducted to make direct conclusions regarding the correlation between cancerous outcomes and produce consumption containing glyphosate.
+Effects of glyphosate on human health: More research needs to be conducted to make direct conclusions regarding the correlation between cancerous outcomes and produce consumption containing glyphosate.
 A ‘safe’ limit for glyphosate on food consumed by humans considered by the EPA is “0.01 to 400 parts per million (ppm) and The Environmental Working Group (EWG) considers “160 parts per million the safe limit for human consumption” (alergyamulet.com).
 This is a lower range in comparison to the EPA standards.
-Glyphosate has been found in various crops including corn, soybean, oil seeds, grains and some fruits (fda.gov).
+Glyphosate has been found in various crops including corn, soybean, oil seeds, grains, and some fruits (fda.gov).

-Potential New Student Projects
+Potential Future Projects